INSPIRE-MIF/2017.2/GeoJSON/specification.md

 * Scope
     * Use Cases
 	* Themes
+    * Technical Issues
 	* Cross-cutting INSPIRE requirements
-* Conformance
 * Normative References
 * Terms and Definitions
 * General Encoding rules
     * Requirements and Recommendations
+    * Alternate Coordinate Reference Systems
 * Conformance Classes
-    * Core GeoJSON support
-    * Alternate CRS support
-    * Array property support
-* Mapping to the Default INSPIRE encoding
-    * This encoding to INSPIRE GML
-	* INSPIRE GML to this encoding
+    * Simple Addresses
+    * Simple Environmental Monitoring Facilities
 * Annex I (Normative/Informative): Abstract / Executable Test Suite
-* Annex II (Informative): Compatibility Tables
-* Annex III (Informative): Examples
+* Annex II (Informative): Examples

 ## Introduction

-*Describe what this document contains and what the high-level objective of this encoding is.
-Clarify the objectives, and ideally KPIs for these objectives.*
+This section describes what this document contains and what the high-level objective of this encoding is.

 GeoJSON is an open standard format designed for representing simple geographical features, along with their non-spatial attributes.
 It is based on JSON, the JavaScript Object Notation.
 The body of the specification deals with describing GeoJSON Geometry Objects.
 These may be points (which can be used for features like addresses and locations), line strings (e.g. for streets, highways, boundaries), polygons (countries, provinces, tracts of land), and multi-part collections of these types.